 Sonam Wangchuk is a renowned engineer, climate activist, and education reformer.
 He co-founded the SECMOL alternative school - which inspired the film, 3 Idiots - and created the “Ice Stupa” artificial glacier.
-A leading voice for Ladakh’s statehood and Sixth Schedule protections, he was arrested under the NSA in September 2025 after mass protests and is currently jailed in Jodhpur.
+A leading voice for Ladakh’s statehood and Sixth Schedule protections, he was arrested under the NSA in September 2025 after mass protests and was released in March 2026 after the government suddenly revoked his detention order.

 Charges: Detained under the National Security Act, 1980